whayter/snowcrash/level08/Ressources/Readme.md

 Here it is clear that the name of the file given as a parameter is compared with the string "token" using the strstr() function.
 If the strings are equal, the program displays the error message before exiting.
 Otherwise, the file is opened, its content is read, saved, and displayed using the write() function.

 So the problem is not that I don't have read rights on the token file, but simply that the file is called token.
-I can try to create a symbolic link to get around this issue : ```ln -s /home/user/level08/token /tmp/tok ; ./level08 /tmp/tok``` displays "quif5eloekouj29ke0vouxean".
+I can try to create a symbolic link to get around this issue : `ln -s /home/user/level08/token /tmp/exploit ; ./level08 /tmp/exploit` displays "quif5eloekouj29ke0vouxean".
 Bingo.

-The ```su flag08``` command works with this password and I can now run the ```getflag``` command and go to the next level.
+The `su flag08` command works with this password and I can now run the `getflag` command and go to the next level.